Erectile Dysfunction: Everything You Need to Know

 Erectile dysfunction is usually treated with oral medications called phosphodiesterase type 5 inhibitors, or PDE5 inhibitors.

 This class of medication works by increasing blood flow to the penis, making it easier to get an erection when you're sexually stimulated.
-They don’t impact your libido or make you more aroused, but they do help everything work properly when you are.
+These medications don’t impact your libido or make you more aroused, but they do help everything work properly when you are.

-The U.S. Food and Drug Administration (FDA) has approved four prescription PDE5 inhibitors for the treatment of erectile dysfunction.
-Common erectile dysfunction medications include:
+The Food and Drug Administration (FDA) has approved four prescription PDE5 inhibitors for the treatment of erectile dysfunction.
+Approved erectile dysfunction medications include:

 Brand Name